apache/cassandra/doc/source/architecture/overview.rst

 Overview
 --------
-The following describes the basica Structure of a Cassandra Cluster.
+The following describes the basic Structure of a Cassandra Cluster.

 ^^^^^